 the completeness of these decided improvement measures for BNPP-1

 and formulate recommendations as appropriate.

+Facilitate and provide opportunity for the local contractor (which is responsible for the design of implementation of mobile equipment) with scientific/benchmarking visits to nuclear power plants in which modernizations related to implementation of mobile equipment has been successfully accomplished.

 b) End User

-In order to fulfil this project task, the End User shall:
+In order to fulfill this project task, the End User shall:

 Provide the Contractor with all relevant information regarding the design process in place.